Lufthummel/scopes/README.md

 - Vector scope for RGB (YUV is not supported at the moment as it's not common in use) using linear projection.
 - Real-time scoping with various quality settings for some scopes
 - Accurate representation.
-- BT.709 (Rec.
-709) and BT.601 (Rec.
-601) as well as linear luma conversion
+- BT./Rec.709, BT./Rec.2020, BT./Rec.601 as well as linear luma conversion
 - Configurable

-TODO:
+Possible future implementations:
+- 2D Histogram
 - Luma tracker (useful for time-lapse recordings)
-- Vector scope representing YUV
+- Vector scope representing YUV (not commonly used)

 Demo